In collaboration with Julie Audet, wildlife photographer

 Nature.
 Respect: Two words that should always exist side by side, especially when it comes to wildlife observation.
 Here are some tips to help you enjoy this activity to the fullest, while safeguarding nature.
 Plus, some valuable advice to make your wildlife watching even more rewarding.

-Since the beginning of the pandemic, people have been getting out into nature more than ever.
-Not surprising as, despite all the restrictions on our daily lives, it is still relatively easy to enjoy the benefits of the great outdoors.
+People have been getting out into nature more than ever.
 There has also been an increase in the popularity of wildlife observation and nature photography.
 While there is no universal manual for respecting nature, here are five principles worth keeping in mind.

 Nature belongs to no one.
 Observing a wild animal in its natural habitat is not an inherent right; it’s a privilege, a unique opportunity, a moment borrowed.
 To observe a wild animal is to enjoy an intimate connection to nature.
 Which means the location of a specific species should always remain a secret, especially if it is a rare species, and even more so if it is threatened or endangered, to avoid attracting crowds that can disturb this intimacy.